linuxacademy/content-dynamodb-deepdive/6.6.2-Elasticsearch/README.md

 Function code: Upload the `ddb2es.zip` file created in the previous step.
 Execution role: Use the role created in the previous step.

+Configure basic settings for 1024 MB memory and 30 sec timeout.

 Configure the Lambda function for your VPC.
 Select all subnets.
-Ensure you select a security group with outbound access to 0.0.0.0/0 for all protocols.
+Ensure you select a security group with outbound access to 0.0.0.0/0 for all ports.

 ## Configure the DynamoDB Trigger